 Recover over 1000 different file types, including photos, videos, audios, documents, emails, and many others.

 Detect any storage device you connect to the computer, such as the hard drives, USB flash drives, SD cards, SSDs, cameras, etc.

 Preview function is enabled for you to check and recover the file accurately.

 User-friendly interface requires no tech knowledge to recover the lost data by yourself.

 Safely recover files without corrupting the originals.

 Evidently, this data recovery has much more to offer, and runs much smoother too, than Recuva does.
 To recover lost data with this program use the steps we’ve detailed below.

-This is the only sure-fire way to recover data safely and there won’t be a problem scanning your drives either.
-AnyRecover doesn’t disappoint users and because it is equipped with so many features, it’s suited for virtually any data loss situation.
+This is the only sure-fire way to recover data safely and there won’t be any problem when scanning your drives either.
+AnyRecover doesn’t disappoint users because it is equipped with so many features.
+It’s suited for virtually any data loss situation.

 Everything we’ve explained in this article will assist you when Recuva failed to scan the following drives, and you’re left with two choices.
 Either continue with Recuva and attempt to fix this error or move on and use AnyRecover without having to struggle with that problem.
 Our recommendation is the latter simply because AnyRecover offers an impressive arsenal for data recovery.

 By James Crawford , to Hard Drive Recovery